microsoft/vscode-docs/docs/languages/dockerfile.md

 From here, you will be prompted for an Azure Resource Group, a location, an App Service Plan, and a globally unique website name.

-To see the full workflow, there is a detailed [Deploy using Docker](/tutorials/docker-extension/getting-started.md) tutorial that creates a web application, puts it into a Docker container, pushes it to a Azure Container Registry, and then deploys to Azure.
+To see the full workflow, there is a detailed [Deploy using Docker](/tutorials/docker-extension/getting-started.md) tutorial that creates a web application, puts it into a Docker container, pushes it to an Azure Container Registry, and then deploys to Azure.

 ## Connecting to `docker-machine`